-Block storage is only accessible once it has been assigned to a cloud server.
-Block storage can only be assigned to a single cloud server.
-If more storage space is needed for your cloud server, you can adjust the size of your block storage at any time.
-Alternatively, you can create additional block storage and assign it to your cloud server.
+Access to a block of storage is only possible if you assign it to a Cloud Server.
+Each block of storage can only be assigned to one Cloud Server.
+If you need additional storage space for your Cloud Server, you can adjust the size of the block storage at any time, or alternatively, you can create additional ones.

-Please note: Block storage must be set up separately for each data center.
-For example, if you have set up a cloud server in a data center in the USA, you can only assign block storage that is hosted in the same data center to this server.
+Block storages must be set up separately for each data center.
+For example, if you have set up a Cloud Server in a data center in the US, you can only assign block storages to this server that are hosted in the same data center.

-When you create block storage and assign it to a cloud server, you have to adjust the configuration of the data storage medium in your server's operating system.
-You also have to adjust the data configuration if you change the size of the block storage at a later time.
-Depending on your operating system, it may be necessary to adjust the configuration after assigning the block storage to a different cloud server.
+When you create a block of storage and assign it to a Cloud Server, you must customize the disk configuration in your server's operating system.
+You also need to adjust the data configuration if you subsequently change the size of a block storage.
+Depending on your operating system, data configuration may also be required when you assign one block of storage to another.

-If you have combined the boot partition and block storage into one volume and you delete the block storage or assign it to a different server, inconsistencies in the file system can arise.
-Before deleting or assigning block storage, make sure that the data on it is not needed by an application and the block storage is not part of a volume.
+If you have combined the boot partition and block storage into one volume and delete the block storage or assign it to another server, inconsistencies may occur in the file system.
+Therefore, before deleting or assigning a block storage, make sure that the data on it is not required by an application and that the block storage is not part of a volume.